-Time for S'por to wake up to (\mathbf{I}) vulneral
+Time for S'po (1)to wake up to vulnerabil

-T SHOULD not come as a shock for Singaporeans that we are also a terrorist target, No one is spared as the Osama bin Ladens and Al-Qaedas of this world seek mindless terror in the name of their brand of religion.
+T SHOULD not come as a shock for T SHOULD not come as a snock for Singaporeans that we are also a terrorist target.

+No one is spared as the Osama bin Ladens and Al-Qaedas of this world seek mindless terror in the name of their brand of religion.